Low-Impact Exercises for Beginners to Build Strength and Mobility

 - Gentle Exercises for a Calm Morning Routine

-These links help reinforce your exercise silo while guiding readers toward closely related beginner content.
+These links help reinforce your exercise silo while guiding readers naturally toward closely related beginner content.

 A Simple 7-Day Beginner Plan